|

 experience.
 The feelings of loss, anxiety, fear and grief can

 overtake a person almost completely.
+Loss

 of a spouse or parent, through a divorce, can be even more